lowRISC/opentitan/doc/rm/topgen_tool.md

                         configurations
-  --top-only            If defined, the tool generates top RTL only --xbar-only           If defined, the tool generates crossbar RTLs only --plic-only           If defined, the tool generates RV_PLIC RTL and hjson only --hjson-only          If defined, the tool generates complete hjson only --top_ral, -r         If set, the tool generates top level RAL model for DV
+  --top-only            If defined, the tool generates top RTL only --xbar-only           If defined, the tool generates crossbar RTLs only --plic-only           If defined, the tool generates RV_PLIC RTL and Hjson only --hjson-only          If defined, the tool generates complete Hjson only --top_ral, -r         If set, the tool generates top level RAL model for DV

 ```